-Besides the 4 research modules at UU, the students are expected to do at least one "chemical company module".
-The students organize this module themselves, with help of the honors coordinator.
+Besides the 4 research modules at UU, the students are expected to do at least one "chemistry context module".
+The students can organize this module themselves, with help of the honors coordinator.
 Recent modules include chemical research activities for paint company Baril Coatings and a role playing game with BASF, initiating students to the organizational structure of a chemical company.
-Students who cannot participate in the chemical company module perform an alternative task, for instance participation in an additional excursion to a chemical company, see next item.
+In 2020 and 2021, our honors students participated in the yearly national CHAINS conference organized by NWO; it is usually not accessible to bachelor students, but it could now be attended by our students because it was online; it gave a broad overview of fundamental and applied chemical research in the Netherlands and beyond, including topics on sustainability and education.